ORTHODOX PEBBLES PRODUCTS

-Working on Orthodox Pebbles has been an amazing blessing for us.
-Our plan is to keep creating high-quality, free, online Orthodox Christian educational resources for young children, adding a new topic to our digital content about once a month during the school season – an endeavor that requires a significant time investment, and expenses for software, art supplies and web hosting.
+Working on this project has been an amazing blessing for us.
+Our mission is to keep creating high-quality, free, online Orthodox Christian educational resources for young children, adding new topics to our website every school season – an endeavor that requires a significant time investment, and expenses for software, art supplies and web hosting.
 If you are finding our content useful, you feel it is worthy enough not to be used for free, and you are able to, please consider supporting our work.

 To SUPPORT our project, you have two choices:

-We are so happy you have landed on our online corner.
-Here, we are compiling a FREE collection of teaching resources for the Orthodox Sunday School classroom and home, targeting the younger age groups (Preschool and early Elementary).
-Our content is not meant to replace the official Orthodox Church curricula, but rather to complement them, by offering extra enriching activities for the children, as well as helpful backround resources for the adults.
+We are Natalie and Despina, and we are so happy you have landed on our online corner!
 We’d be delighted if you found something you would like to use.
+Here, we are compiling a FREE collection of digital teaching resources for the Orthodox Sunday School classroom and home, targeting the younger age groups (Preschool and early Elementary).
+Natalie is the creator and owner of this project, while Despina contributes as a researcher and writer.
+Our content is not meant to replace the official Orthodox Church curricula, but rather to complement them, by offering extra enriching activities for the children, as well as helpful background resources for the adults.

 We do not claim to be experts in Orthodoxy or in education, rather the exact opposite – we are continuously learning and growing in Christ as we realize the vastness of the journey.
-This website is a reflection of our own personal experience teaching and coordinating our local parish Sunday School, combined with our background in design, illustration and Orthodox iconography.
+This website is a reflection of our own personal experience teaching and coordinating our local parish Sunday School as volunteers, combined with Natalie’s background in design, illustration and Orthodox iconography.

 Your opinion, thoughts, and suggestions are always welcome, so please don’t hesitate to contact us, either using the contact form or sending an email to orthodoxpebbles @ gmail.com.

-- We gratefully acknowledge the advice, guidance and help from our parish priests, Archimandrite Fr.
+- We gratefully acknowledge the guidance over the years from our parish priests, Archimandrite Fr.
 George Nikas, Fr.
 George Kouzelis, Fr.
-Athanasios Kyritsis, and our spiritual father Fr.
-Pavlos Pavlidis.
+Athanasios Kyritsis, and Fr.
+Peter Souritzidis.

 - Special thanks to Fr.
-Dr. Tony Vrame, Director of the Department of Religious Education, Greek Orthodox Archdiocese of America, for his invaluable help and support.
+Dr. Tony Vrame, former Director of the Department of Religious Education, Greek Orthodox Archdiocese of America, for his invaluable help and encouragement.

-- Sincere thanks to the iconographers for use of their icons:
+- Sincere thanks to the iconographers for use of their works:

 – Athanasios Clark, whose icons we are using either with permission from the artist or courtesy of the Greek Orthodox Archdiocese of America Department of Religious Education.

-– Michael Alevizakis, Julia Hayes, and Dmitry Shkolnik, who have graciously offered us photos of their icons or wall paintings.
+– Michael Alevizakis, Julia Hayes, Dmitry Shkolnik, and Dorothea Giannoukou-Antoniou, who have graciously offered us photos of their icons or icon frescoes.

-- Finally, we are especially thankful for the patience and support of our families, who have been enduring messy homes, unprepared meals, and tired, sleepless wives/moms, while we are working on this project.
+- Finally, we are especially thankful for the patience and continuing support of our husbands and children, who have been dealing with messy homes, unprepared meals, and tired, sleepless wives/moms, while we are working on this project.

 Scrapbooking paper used in the illustrations

-In the first years of Orthodox Pebbles, we used commercial scrapbooking paper to cut and glue our illlustration collages by hand.
-As time went on, we gradually moved to making our own collage papers and manipulating them digitally to create our designs.
+In the first years of Orthodox Pebbles, Natalie used commercial scrapbooking paper to cut and glue the illlustration collages by hand.
+As time went on, she gradually moved to making her own collage papers and manipulating them digitally.
 The paper we used in our early illustrations comes from the following collections: